Moving to France 2024: Living & working in France after Brexit

 If you simply want to visit France for a holiday or stay for a couple of months, then you do not need a visa for doing so.
 In that regard, nothing much has changed with Brexit (although you will need to take additional steps concerning driving in France, bring your pets, mobile phones, insurance, etc).

 However, if you want to stay longer than 90 days at a time, then you will need to apply for a visa.
+A long stay visa is basically a sticker or a stamp which is entered onto your passport by the French Consulate in your home country, which allows you to enter France and stay here for pre-determined time.
 The process is quite simple and only costs €99.
-There are 2 visa options, both of which relate to temporary stays in France (of less than 12 months):
+There are 2 visa options, both of which relate to temporary stays in France (of 12 months or less):

-- a temporary long stay visa if you plan to stay in France for between 3 to 6 months in a year;
+- a 6 month long stay visa if you plan to stay in France for between 3 to 6 months in a year;

 The benefit of this temporary long stay visa is that you will not be classed as resident in France (and thus not obliged to complete a French tax return documenting your worldwide income).

-To obtain a long stay visa for France you will need to:
+To obtain a temporary long stay visa for France you will need to:

 - obtain rental accommodation for the duration of your stay in France